davidcpage/cifar10-fast/README.md

 # cifar10-fast

-Demonstration of training CIFAR10 to 94% test accuracy in 87s.
+Demonstration of training a small ResNet on CIFAR10 to 94% test accuracy in 87 seconds.

 Instructions to reproduce on an `AWS p3.2xlarge` instance:
 - setup an instance with AMI: `Deep Learning AMI (Ubuntu) Version 11.0` (`ami-c47c28bc` in `Amazon AMIs`)